-98. With the disclosures, the price of FSC common stock fell by nearly 15%, closing on February 9, 2015, at \$7.22 per share from the previous trading day's close of \$8.49 (a \$1.27 per share decline), on volume of 10.9 million shares.
+98. On this news, the price of FSC common stock dropped \$1.27 per share on February 9, 2015 to close at \$7.22 per share, a decline of nearly 15% on volume of 10.9 million shares.
 Analysts slashed price targets and several downgraded the stock following the announcement.
-An analyst at Gilford Securities published a report on February 12, 2015, summarizing the reaction of the market:
+An analyst at Gilford Securities published a report on February 12, 2015 which illustrates market sentiment on the news:

-Not only was there a significant miss in terms of Nil per share, but there was also another dividend cut, six months after a suspicious dividend increase.
+Not only was there a significant miss in terms of NII per share, but there was also another dividend cut, six months after a suspicious dividend increase.
 FSC Management has forfeited virtually all credibility and it will take, in our opinion, at least a year of improved operating results to regain any semblance of credibility.